-More often than not, a few vocal individuals use the session to pitch their own ideas, while the rest of the team passively sits and shrugs to the camera.
+More often than not, a few vocal individuals hijack the session to pitch their own ideas, while the rest of the team sit passively through the meeting and nod to the camera.

-This kind of brainstorming isn’t really helping your team.
+This kind of brainstorming isn’t really an asset to your team.

-Just imagine the potential that sits there in the minds of your colleagues.
-Uncover it!
+Just imagine the potential that lies dormant in the minds of your colleagues.
+You can set it free!

-Follow these 5 rules and design a truly inclusive brainstorming session that will lead your team to some breakthrough ideas.
+Follow these 5 rules to design a truly inclusive brainstorming session that will help lead your team to uncover breakthrough ideas.

 #1: Give everyone an equal chance to share their ideas

 While outspoken people on your team might be perfectly comfortable with sharing their ideas out loud, others may not.

-Your more introverted colleagues may be carrying incredible ideas inside their minds, but lacking the confidence to vocalize them.
+Your more introverted colleagues may be carrying incredible ideas inside their minds but lack the confidence to vocalize them.